Who Can Get Weight Loss Surgery?

 - Is the patient emotionally mature enough for the surgery?
 People who get weight loss surgery may have to deal with pain, long recovery times, and complications.
 Patients must be prepared to accept and handle all these things.

 - Does the patient know what's involved?
 The actual surgery is just one step in the weight loss process.
 What happens after the operation might be even more important than the surgery itself.

 - Is the patient serious about moving to a new way of eating and living after the surgery?
 People who get weight loss surgery can't go back to their old way of life.
 They need to follow a diet plan and exercise every day, take vitamin and mineral supplements, and go to all their medical appointments.
 If patients can't do these things, the surgery alone may not be enough to help them lose weight and keep it off.

 - Will family members help make the operation a success?
 Keeping to a new way of eating, exercising regularly, and going to appointments can be hard without help.
 Patients must have family members who can provide the practical and emotional support they need.

 Anyone thinking about weight loss surgery should have several meetings with doctors and psychologists to decide if an operation is the best choice.
 Sometimes, doctors don't think a person is ready.
 Other times, patients and their families decide that it's not the right option.

 After hearing the facts about weight loss surgery, some people choose to try traditional weight loss options one more time — like eating better and getting more exercise.

 Weight loss surgery is not for everyone.
 But the effort may be worth it for people who are very overweight and have serious health problems because of their weight.
-If you're worried about your weight or think you may benefit from weight loss surgery, talk to your doctor.
+If you're worried about your weight or think weight loss surgery might help, talk to your doctor.